Fermat-ORG/fermat-framework/README-GUI.md

 ```
 Where:
 - `InstalledWallet` holds a reference to the installed wallet.
-- `CryptoWalletManager` is the module corresponding to said wallet.
+- `CryptoWalletManager` is the module corresponding to the wallet mentioned.
-- `ProviderManager` (unused at this time) is a Fermat equivalent to android's R class.
+- `ProviderManager` (not used at this time) is a Fermat equivalent to android's R class.

 <br>